Q. 1 WHAT ARE THE AREAS FOR LASER HAIR REMOVAL (LHR)?

 Q. 8 DOES THE RADIATION CAUSE HARM IN SOME WAY?

 Dr. Rajat Kandhari: As said earlier the light is essentially absorbed by the pigment and does not penetrate any deeper, thereby making LHR safe.
-Further laser light is non-ionizing and with the use of proper eye protection in skilled hands LHR is a relatively safe treatment and does not pose other health risks.
+Further laser light is non-ionizing and with the use of proper eye protection in skilled hands LHR is a relatively safe treatment if done by eminent skin specialist and does not pose other health risks.
 It in no way poses risks of cancer as well, which has been asked by many patients.

 Make sure proper certified eye protection is used when using the laser close to the eye since few reports of damage to the eye exist when the laser has been used for eyebrow shaping.